cgomesu/website/_posts/2021-06-04-smarter-hass.md

 The goal in this guide is to present a starting point for more advanced usage of analytical tools in home automation systems.
 The possibilities are endless for knowledgeable users (e.g., application of Bayesian methods, dynamic mixed-effects modeling) and how far you will go along these paths is up to you.

-Fortunately, it doesn't take much to create really good inferential automations for your HASS instances.
 If you want to refresh your stats knowledge or dig deeper into it, save some time and take a look at the following resources:

 - Basic stats refresher:
   - *TODO: Embed videos?
 Probability + Basic stats*